 - Place tofu slabs in a bowl.
 Add the ginger garlic paste, lemon juice and vegetable oil and rub it into the tofu.
 Set aside for 15 minutes.

 - In another bowl mix the vegan yogurt, paprika, salt and ground coriander.
 Mix well and slather the marinade evenly over the tofu slabs.
-Set aside for another 15 minutes.
+Set aside for 15 more minutes.

 - Heat a grill pan or griddle and brush on oil or coat with cooking spray.
 Sear the tofu slabs on both sides until grill marks or brown spots appear.
 When cool enough to handle, cut each slab into eight cubes and set aside.